LavaMoat/LavaMoat/packages/browserify/README.md

 ## Anatomy of a LavaMoat bundle

 The `lavamoat-browserify` plugin replaces the last internal build step of the browserify [compiler pipeline](https://github.com/browserify/browserify-handbook#compiler-pipeline).
-This step takes all the modules and their metadata and outputs the final bundle content, including the kernel and LavaMoat configuration file.
+This step takes all the modules and their metadata and outputs the final bundle content, including the kernel and LavaMoat policy file.

 LavaMoat builds differ from standard browserify builds in that they:

-1. Include the app-specified LavaMoat configuration
+1. Include the app-specified LavaMoat policy

 This tells the kernel what execution environment each module should be instantiated with, and what other modules may be brought in as dependencies.

 2. Use a custom LavaMoat kernel

-This kernel enforces the LavaMoat config.
+This kernel enforces the LavaMoat policy.
 When requested, a module is initialized, usually by evaluation inside a SES container.

 3. Bundle the module sources as strings

-Modules are SES eval'd with access only to the platform APIs specificied in the config.
+Modules are SES eval'd with access only to the platform APIs specificied in the policy.

 The result is a bundle that should work just as before, but provides some protection against supplychain attacks.